Hans Op de Beeck

-The monochrome grey display cases of Cabinet of Curiosities show a variety of sculptural interpretations of memorable objects.
+Cabinet of Curiosities’ monochrome grey display cases show a variety of sculptural interpretations of memorable objects.
 These ash-grey artefacts resemble fossilized gems or archaeological finds, brought together by a fictive, anonymous collector.
 The display cases seem to have been stripped of all their sheen and left behind as silent, abandoned units.
-The collections of curiosities in each cabinet bridge the thin line between valuable and worthlessness, uniqueness and banality, emphasising the importance of stories to bring a still object to life.
+The collections of curiosities in each cabinet bridge the thin line between value and worthlessness, uniqueness and banality, emphasising the importance of stories in bringing a still object to life.

 Simultaneously with Cabinet of Curiosities, Sea of Tranquillity will be on view at The National Maritime Museum, which will run until 9 June 2019.
-The exhibition presents a dark, mysterious picture of a mythical cruise ship, featuring an immersive, atmospheric film with no dialogue.
-Op de Beeck composed the film music.
-In addition, Sea of Tranquillity presents an illuminated model ship, display cases as well as lifelike sculptures.
+The exhibition presents a dark, mysterious picture of a mythical cruise ship, featuring an immersive, atmospheric film with no dialogue, the theme song of which is composed by Op de Beeck.
+In addition, Sea of Tranquillity presents an illuminated model ship, display cases, as well as lifelike sculptures.